Namibia – Worth Knowing

 Namibia has an area of about 825’000 km² and its capital city is Windhoek.
 On 21st March 1990 Namibia gained its independence from South Africa.
 Since then the political system has been a democracy, ruled by the SWAPO party (South West African People’s Organisation) and its current president Hage G. Geingob.

-Population2.1 Million People live in Namibia.
-15% of them in Windhoek and around 90% are Christian.
-There are in total 16 languages and dialects spoken by 13 ethnic cultures.
+2.5 million people live in Namibia.
+90% are Christians.
+There are 16 languages and dialects spoken by 13 ethnic cultures.
 English is the official language of Namibia, but Afrikaans and German are also widely spoken.
-The small Population of Namibia is extraordinary diverse in language and culture.
+The small population of Namibia is extraordinarily diverse in language and culture.

-Perennial Rivers: South; Orange River / North; Kunene, Okavango, Zambezi and Kwando
+Perennial rivers are: Orange River (south), Kunene (north), Okavango, Zambezi and Kwando (north east).

-MoneyCurrency: The Namibian Dollar (N$) is fixed to the value of the South African Rand, which can also be used in Namibia but not the other way round.
+The currency is the Namibian Dollar (NAD or N$), which is fixed to the value of the South African Rand (ZAR).
+The ZAR can also be used in Namibia but not the other way round.
 All major credit cards are accepted.

-Tourism Levy: All accommodation establishments are obliged by law to charge a tourism levy of either 1% (all inclusive rate) or 2% (BED or B&B rate).
+Tourism Levy: All accommodation establishments are obliged by law to charge a tourism levy of either 1% (all inclusive) or 2% (bed or bed and breakfast).

 The north of Namibia is endemic to malaria and travellers are advised to use insect repellents and prophylactic medicine to be safe when travelling through this area.
 The main concern is to sleep under a net, wear long-sleeved tops, trousers and socks to prevent mosquito bites.

 In Namibia you drive on the left side of the road.
 A safe speed on gravel roads is 60-80 km/h.
 If you follow this advice you will most likely be able to control your vehicle in any possibly dangerous situation.

 Always ensure you have a thorough check done on your entire vehicle – tyres, brakes, spare wheels etc.